-This amendment to the Ferrellgas Partners, L.P. and Ferrellgas Partners Finance Corp.
-Annual Report on Form 10-K, as filed on October 23, 2002, is being filed to include an explanatory sentence to the unqualified Independent Auditors' Report for Ferrellgas Partners, L.P. by Deloitte & Touche LLP.
+On October 23, 2002, we filed with the Securities and Exchange Commission (SEC) our Annual Report on Form 10-K for our fiscal year ended July 31, 2002.
+On December 10, 2002, we filed with the SEC Amendment No. 1 to our Annual Report on Form 10-K/A for the sole purpose of including an explanatory sentence to the unqualified Independent Auditors' Report of our independent auditor, Deloitte & Touche LLP.
 In the explanatory sentence, Deloitte & Touche LLP clarified for the reader that we changed our accounting in fiscal 2002 for goodwill and other intangible assets by virtue of the adoption of Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets."
-The following paragraph was added to the unqualified Independent Auditors' Report dated September 12, 2002: